The Travelling Movement is a community of passionate travellers driven by the desire to change the world.

 My name is Emma.
-I'm a full-time traveller from Canada and founder of The Travelling Movement.
-I currently run my own adventure travel blog, Active Travlr, and amongst my many passions, including charity work and travelling, I enjoy rock climbing and being in the outdoors.
+I'm a traveller from Canada and founder of The Travelling Movement.
+Amongst my many passions, including charity work and travelling, I enjoy rock climbing, hiking and being in the outdoors.

 I visited Nepal for the first time during the Spring of 2014.
 Anyone that has stepped foot in Nepal will tell you how their first time in the country was love at first sight.
 The mountains, the people, and the culture simply make you feel connected to the place.

 In July 2015, I teamed up with two friends to volunteer in rural Nepal.
 Luckily, I found a small, yet trusting organization called CASD-Nepal who already had a rebuilding project in place at a small village called Ghusel.
 A part of the funds raised went towards building material for shelters, and another part went towards backpacks and uniforms for the children of Ghusel.
-The rest of the funds will be allocated for this coming volunteer trip (Spring 2016).
+The rest of the funds will be allocated for a school building project in Dovan the following year.

 During the last 6 months, I noticed a growing interest from my friends and family to visit Nepal.
 This spark of interest, to me, became an opportunity.
 I planned on revisiting Nepal and volunteering once again in Spring 2016.
 Why not get my friends and family involved?